Environment variables

-Configuring environment variables is the recommended method for setting up Conduktor Gateway.
-They can be set in the Gateway container, or taken from a file.
-You can make sure the values have been properly set by checking the startup logs.
+To configure Conduktor Gateway, we recommend setting up environment variables.
+They can be set in the Gateway container or taken from a file.
+To make sure the values were set correctly, check the startup logs.

-You can set them during the docker-run command with -e
+You can set the environment variables during the docker-run command with -e

 or --env